krokozyab/GLWALKER/README.md

 ### Step 4: Configure the `.env` File
 Create a `.env` file by following the provided `sample.env` file, ensuring that all necessary environment variables are correctly defined.

+### Step 4: Configure the `gl_list.json` File
+The `gl_list.json` file represents the Chart of Accounts (COA) structure.
+Since there is no available API to retrieve this information, it must be configured manually.
+A SQL script (`gl_ledger_struct.sql`) has been provided to help obtain the necessary attributes.
+You can execute this script within the Fusion OTBI data model to extract the required data.
+Then, use the provided sample file (`lg_list_sample.json`) as a reference to create the final `lg_list.json` file.
 ## Running the Application

 To start the Dash application, run the following command: